samjonesigd/vue-image-zoomer/README.md

 Tested & works very well with [Vue Carousel](https://www.npmjs.com/package/vue-carousel).
 Untested on others.

-## Lazy Loading

-The zoom images automatically lazy loads when they activated.
-The [Lazysizes](https://www.npmjs.com/package/lazysizes) package is used if you want to lazyload the regular image. 'lazyload-placeholder' is optional when lazyloading.
-Lazysizes package comes with this package.

 ```js
 import Vue from 'vue';
 import imageZoom from 'vue-image-zoomer';